Mentor Award in Humanities and Arts Disciplines

 Please submit all finalist application materials as a single PDF in the order presented above to Elizabeth Ambos (firstname.lastname@example.org) with a copy to email@example.com.

-A committee made up of five representatives from CUR governance, including councilors from humanities and arts disciplines and undergraduate research program directors who are knowledgeable about humanities and arts disciplines, and inquiry undertaken within them, will review the applications.
-We anticipate that the winning mentor will be notified by late spring 2019, and will be publicly honored at a prominent national CUR event.
+A committee made up of three representatives from CUR governance, including councilors from humanities and arts disciplines and undergraduate research program directors who are knowledgeable about humanities and arts disciplines, and inquiry undertaken within them, will review the applications.
+We anticipate that the winning mentor will be notified by March 2019, and will be publicly honored during Undergraduate Research Week, April 8-12, 2019.

 "The term 'humanities' includes, but is not limited to, the study and interpretation of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life."
 The term 'the arts' includes, but is not limited to, music (instrumental and vocal), dance, drama, folk art, creative writing, architecture and allied fields, painting, sculpture, photography, graphic and craft arts, industrial design, costume and fashion design, motion pictures, television, radio, film, video, tape and sound recording, the arts related to the presentation, performance, execution, and exhibition of such major art forms, all those traditional arts practiced by the diverse peoples of this country. (sic) and the study and application of the arts to the human environment.